-Proctors must be approved by the MLT Program instructors.
+Proctors must be approved by the MLT Program instructors if not using a browser lockdown system and web cam monitor.

 Proctors may be, but are not limited to, the following:

 - Professional staff of a medical facility (department supervisor or higher level) - Professional consultant for a medical facility - Librarian or someone in an administrative position at a library - Professional teacher at an accredited institution of learning - Professional staff member of the adult or continuing education office or testing center at an accredited institution of learning - Military officer (at a higher rank than the student) or a military educational services officer - Corporate or government agency education official (corporate trainer, human resources staff member, development coordinator, etc.) - Human resource professional or employee development coordinator - Ordained clergy member (Minister, Priest, Rabbi, Pastor, etc.) - Civil service examiner - Judge of a court of law